tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/networking/02-link-layer.md

 MAC addresses are physical.
 IP addresses are logical.

 An adapter’s MAC address has a flat structure (as opposed to a hierarchical structure) and doesn’t change no matter where the adapter goes.

+## Terminologies

+- `wifi en0`: the network interface name
+  * `en` means it uses **Ethernet framing**.
+Wi-Fi (802.11) traffic is typically encapsulated within an Ethernet frame format for higher-level network protocols (like TCP/IP).

+The Network Interface Card (NIC), also known as a Network Adapter, Network Card, or Network Interface Controller, is the physical hardware component that connects a computer or other device to a computer network.